 But there simply were not ten righteous in these cities.
 There were but four (if one includes Lot’s wife).
 But God, in His justice, would not deal with the wicked in a way that punished the righteous as well.
 He did not spare the cities of Sodom and Gomorrah, but He did spare Lot and his family by rescuing them from the city of Sodom before the angels destroyed them.

-We see here in the Book of Genesis God’s purpose in calling Abraham and his offspring: to raise up a people characterized by righteousness and justice.
-God not only showed himself to be righteous and just, He also worked in Abraham’s life to show he was a man who loved righteousness and justice.
+We see here in the Book of Genesis.
+God’s purpose in calling Abraham and his offspring to raise people by righteousness and justice.
+God worked in Abraham’s life to show that he was a man of righteousness and justice.